 Enforcement of Food Safety Standards

 The recall of food is considered the most important tool in the enforcement of food safety regulations.
-With the addition of the FSMA of 2011, the FDA now has the statutory authority to order companies to recall food, while all recalls administered by the FSIS remain voluntary.
-For companies under the regulatory jurisdiction of the FSIS, the implicit threat of regulatory action, liability, and adverse liability make recall the only practical option for a company experiencing food safety problems.
+Under FSMA, the FDA has the statutory authority to order companies to recall food, while all recalls administered by FSIS remain voluntary.
+For companies under the regulatory jurisdiction of FSIS, the implicit threat of regulatory action, liability, and adverse liability make recall the practical option for a company experiencing food safety problems.

-The FSMA dramatically increased the FDA’s legislative mandate over food safety, primarily by shifting from reactionary food safety to more preventative methods.
-The law requires: food production facilities to conduct a hazard-based risk assessment and develop risk based preventative controls; the development of science-based safety standards for fruits and vegetables; increased inspection frequency for all facilities through greater state and local agency partnerships; and improved traceability for domestic and imported food products to respond to a foodborne illness outbreak more effectively.
-Additional regulations were also placed on food importers, requiring verification that their international suppliers are complying with domestic food safety laws and providing the FDA with the authority to deny entry for products arriving from facilities or countries that have denied FDA access.
+FSMA dramatically increased the FDA’s legislative mandate over food safety, primarily by shifting from reactionary food safety to more preventative methods.
+The law requires: food production facilities to conduct a hazard-based risk assessment and develop risk based preventative controls; FDA to develop science-based safety standards for fruits and vegetables; FDA to increase inspection frequency for all facilities through greater state and local agency partnerships; and FDA to improve traceability for domestic and imported food products to respond to foodborne illness outbreaks more effectively.
+FSMA also placed additional regulations on food importers.
+It requires food importers to verify that their international suppliers are complying with domestic food safety laws.
+FMSA also granted the FDA the authority to deny entry for products arriving from facilities or countries that have denied the FDA access.

 International Standards and Food Imports

 Food safety regulation also intersects with developing international standards.
 The Codex Alimentarius Commission was created in 1962 by two United Nations organizations, the Food and Agriculture Organization (FAO) and the World Health Organization (WHO).
 Codex is the major international mechanism for encouraging fair international trade in food while promoting the health and economic interests of consumers.
 Within the United States, officials from the USDA and the FDA work to coordinate Codex activities.